langpp/net-insight/public/assets/iconfonts/boxicons/README.md

 _High Quality web friendly icons_

 'Boxicons' is a carefully designed open source iconset with 1500+ icons.
-It's crafted to look enrich your website/app experience.
+It crafted to look enrich your website/app experience.

 _Announcing Boxicons v2.1.3!_